WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - As our journey through this course continues, we will cover GitHub in greater detail.

-- Lets move on to GitBash
+- Let's move on to GitBash

 ## GitBash